 American soprano DIANA NEWMAN brings fresh and intense performances to opera houses and concert stages across the United States.
 Currently in her third year at the Lyric Opera of Chicago’s Ryan Opera Center, she appears on the company’s mainstage this season as the Page in Verdi’s Rigoletto, a role she debuted with the Los Angeles Philharmonic under Gustavo Dudamel at the Hollywood Bowl.
 Following her performances in 2016 as Woglinde in Das Rheingold for Chicago’s Ring cycle, she returns for the Lyric’s 2018/19 season in November as Woodbird in Wagner’s Siegfried, conducted by Sir Andrew Davis.
-Additional upcoming performances include her house and role debuts as Micaëla in Carmen with the Rochester Philharmonic Orchestra under Music Director Ward Stare, as well as her mainstage debut at The Dallas Opera in the fall of 2019.
+Additional upcoming performances include her house and role debuts as cover Sophie at the Glyndebourne Festival in the summer of 2018, as well as her mainstage debut at The Dallas Opera in the fall of 2019.

 During her tenure at the Lyric Opera of Chicago, Diana has performed the roles of Frasquita in Carmen, Pedro in Don Quichotte, Clorinda in La Cenerentola, and Papagena in Die Zauberflöte, in addition to covering the roles of Gilda in Rigoletto, Leïla in Les pêcheurs de perles, Despina in Cosi fan tutte, and Amore in Orphée et Eurydice.
 She has appeared in the title role of Monteverdi’s L’incoronazione di Poppea with The USC Thornton School of Music Opera Program, where she also performed leading roles as Miranda in Hoiby’s The Tempest, Pamina in Die Zauberflöte, and Lauretta in Gianni Schicchi.